Essential-coding/animals/README.md

 - As a user i want to contact the owner of the site for **additional information** and **suggestions**.
 - As a user i want to access **social media links** such as instagram, facebook etc.

+### Site Owner Goals

+- To easily **access** the site without any issues and to make it look simple.

+- To **understand** the information in such a way that it wont be boring.

+- To provide **more images** rather than text to attract the users so that they can digest for more information.

+- In the contact forum there will be a **message box** provided for the user , if they have any **related questions** towards the site.